siberianfox/g2wiki/Gcode-Probes.md

 Spindle and coolant are not affected by probing, and will remain on or off during a probing operation.

+Also note that soft limits are disabled during a probe cycle, allowing probes to be performed to the edge of the work volume by extending slightly beyond the work volume. _This behavior may be refined in the future, but for now it should address some of the probe failures users have been experiencing_

 It is an error if:

 - The current position is the same as the target point